 * If the oil is badly contaminated or sludged, the crankcase should be cleaned and flushed before the engine is refilled with oil.

 * Always check the oil level after refilling the crankcase.
 Start the engine, then shut it off and check the oil level after several minutes.
 It should be at the full mark on the dipstick.
-Most engine hold about four quarts of oil, plus half a pint to almost a quart for the filter (depending on the size of the filter).
+Most engine hold about four or five quarts of oil, plus half a pint to almost a quart for the filter (depending on the size of the filter).
 Overfilling can cause oil foaming and leaks.
 Under-filling may cause a loss of oil pressure and engine damage!

 * Dispose of your old used oil properly.
 Save it in a container and take it to an auto parts store or other facility that recycles oil.
-Do NOT dump it on the ground, down a storm sewer or anyplace else where it can contaminate ground water.
+Do NOT dump it on the ground, down a storm sewer or anyplace else where it would contaminate ground water.

 More information about motor oil can be found at MotorOilMatters.org.